-Leader: That in our churches we may welcome one another as gifts of Jesus to each other.
-Lord, hear us.
+Leader: That we may receive one another as gifts from Jesus.

 Procession in silence accompanied by drum beat.

 St Paul's Cathedral

 Swanston St entrance

 12. Jesus dies on the cross Mark 15:33-39

-Leader: We adore you, O Christ, and we praise you

-All: Because by your holy cross you have redeemed the world

-Scripture:

-When it was noon, darkness came over the whole land until three in the afternoon.
+Scripture: When it was noon, darkness came over the whole land until three in the afternoon.

 At three o'clock Jesus cried out with a loud voice, 'Eloi, Eloi, lema sabachthani?' which means, 'My God, my God, why have you forsaken me?'
 When some of the bystanders heard it, they said, 'Listen, he is calling for Elijah.'
 And someone ran, filled a sponge with sour wine, put it on a stick, and gave it to him to drink, saying, 'Wait, let us see whether Elijah will come to take him down.'
 Then Jesus gave a loud cry and breathed his last.
 And the curtain of the temple was torn in two, from top to bottom.
-Now when the centurion, who stood facing him, saw that in this way he breathed his last, he said, 'Truly this man was God's Son!'
+Now when the centurion, who stood facing him, saw that in this way he breathed his last, he said.
+'Truly this man was God's Son!'

-Reflection: In the high hot light of afternoon, it seemed the world pulled down a shade upon this killing field.
-The sun is turned to darkness and creation, too, is crippled like its Firstborn.

-Sometimes the guilty gurgle into death, and the innocent weep out their lives, but in his mother tonque.
+Leader: We stand in awe of the mystery of God, where God has been abandoned by God.

-the precious language of the dying, Jesus shouts a faithful lamentation to the absent presence of his God.
-As he yielded up his spirit to the one whom he calls 'Father,' Jesus' last breath gently nails the centurion facing him to a Gentile faith in the Son of God.
-Silence Leader: Let us pray All: Holy and Strong One, send down your blessings on your people as we remember the death of your Son in the sure hope of the resurrection.
+Let us pray

+All: Holy and Strong One,

+send down your blessings on your people as we remember the death of your Son in the sure hope of the resurrection.

 May we who follow the cross through these streets also receive the strength to follow you faithfully whenever and however the cross is raised in our lives.

-Leader: And so in Jesus' name we pray: For all those who cannot find God or name God in their suffering.
-Lord, hear us.
-All: Lord, hear our prayer.
+For all those who cannot find God or name God in their suffering.

 Leader: For those dying painful or lonely deaths.
 Lord, hear us.
-All: Lord, hear our prayer.

-Leader: For men and women of all faiths and cultures who are searching for God.
+Leader: For people of all faiths and cultures who are searching for God.

+Leader: That we may die to the lust for power and disregard for human life that still crucifies people today.
 Lord, hear us.
-All: Lord, hear our prayer.

-Leader: That we may die to the lust for power and disregard for human life that still crucifies

-men and women today.
-Lord, hear us.

-All: Lord, hear our prayer.

 Procession in silence accompanied by drum beat.

-St Paul's Cathedral Near Flinders St entrance 13.
-Jesus is taken down from the cross John 19:38-42 Leader: We adore you, O Christ, and we praise you All: Because by your holy cross you have redeemed the world Scripture: After these things, Joseph of Arimathea, who was a disciple of Jesus, though a secret one because of his fear of the Jews, asked Pilate to let him take away the body of Jesus.
+St Paul's Cathedral

+Near Flinders St entrance

+13. Jesus is taken down from the cross John 19:38-42

+Scripture: After these things, Joseph of Arimathea, who was a disciple of Jesus, though a secret one because of his fear of the Jews, asked Pilate to let him take away the body of Jesus.
 Pilate gave him permission; so he came and removed his body.

 Nicodemus, who had at first come to Jesus by night, also came, bringing a mixture of myrrh and aloes, weighing about a hundred pounds.
-They took the body of Jesus and wrapped it with the spices in linen cloths, according to the burial custom of the Jews.
+They took the body of Jesus and wrapped it with the spices in linen cloths, according to the hurial custom of the Jews

 Now there was a garden in the place where he was crucified, and in the garden there was a new tomb in which no one had ever been laid.
 And so, because it was the Jewish day of Preparation, and the tomb was nearby, they laid Jesus there.

-Reflection: The first fruits of Jesus' death are quickly harvested.

-Caring nothing for his status or the secrecy of his discipleship, Joseph of Arimathea unpins the drained and wounded body from its wooden mount.

-And Nicodemus comes,

-not with his earlier weighty questions

-of the night,

-but with a load of costly oils and spices befitting the funeral cortege of a king.
-There is no other answer needed now

-but friendship.

-In linen cloths

-they wrap the fragile flesh, and for his sabbath rest return this clay of Adam to a garden and a new tomb.

-The most ancient arms of mothering earth

-embrace him.

-Silence

-Leader: Let us pray
+Leader: Were you there when they laid him in the tomb?

 All: Crucified Christ,

 like a single grain of wheat you were buried

 in the heart of the earth

 so that by your death you might bear much fruit

 for the life of the world.

 May we be part of the rich harvest

 of your loving sacrifice, now and for ever.
 Amen.

-Leader: And so in Jesus' name we pray:

-For those who offer a burial that respects the human dignity of those who die in poverty
+For those who offer a burial that respects the human dignity of those who die in poverty or isolation.
+Lord.hear us.

-or isolation.
+Leader: For those who minister to the bereaved.
 Lord, hear us.

-Leader: For those who minister to the bereaved, Lord, hear us.
-All: Lord, hear our prayer.

 Leader: For pastoral care to be the first concern of all who work with those who are dying.
-Lord, hear us.